Writing Resources for

 Welcome, fiction writers!
-On this page of Fantasy & Science Fiction writing resources, you’ll find research books that I’ve collected in my personal research library.
+On this page of writing resources for Science Fiction, Fantasy, and Paranormal Romance Writers, you’ll find research books that I’ve collected in my personal research library.

 Of course, there are many more writing resources for the Fantasy and Science Fiction markets.
 My plan is to continue updating this page with new writing resources as I become aware of them.
 And I would appreciate your help!

-If you know of writing resources that would be useful to Fantasy and Science Fiction writers, please email me.
+If you know of writing resources that would be useful to Fantasy, Science Fiction, and Paranormal Romance writers, please email me.
 I’d love to know what books you find especially helpful – and I’m sure my readers would, too!

 ~ Adrienne deWolfe